-There are a few ways to make sure you're buying the right cookware, and determine if your current pots and pans will work.
+There are a few ways to make sure you're buying the right cookware and determine if your current pots and pans will work.
 There is even a way to make non-compatible pans work on your induction stove.
-But first, let's look at what makes induction cooking different from other stoves.
+Here's a look at what makes induction cooking different from other stoves.

 Induction cooking works by creating a magnetic field between the pot and the magnetic coils beneath the cooking surface.
 The energy created in the electromagnetic field heats the contents of the pot.
 Many home cooks prefer induction cooking because:

 - It is more energy-efficient than gas or electric cooktops.

 - Foods heat more quickly.

 - The cooking surface stays cool so it can be safer.